openstudioproject/openstudio_docs/integration/mailchimp.rst

 Prerequisites
 -------------
-Before setting up MailChimp integratio in OpenStudion, make sure you have the following things ready.
+Before setting up MailChimp integration in OpenStudion, make sure you have the following things ready.
 In case you can't find them, refer to the MailChimp knowledgebase or contact MailChimp support.

-*.
+#.
 Your MailChimp username
-*.
+#.
 Your MailChimp API key
-*.
+#.
 The MailChimp *list_id* of any lists you would like your customers to be able to sign up for from OpenStudion

 Setup